Challenge Cup: History

 In 1946, the Lance Todd Trophy was introduced and awarded to the man of the match.
 The first winner was Billy Stott of Wakefield Trinity while the first winner of the trophy on the losing team was Frank Whitcombe of Bradford Northern in 1948.
 In itself, it is a prestigious trophy presented only at the Challenge Cup Final.
 The winner is selected by the members of the Rugby League Writers' Association present at the game and the trophy was presented at a celebratory dinner at the Willows, the home of Salford.

 The post World War Two Final crowds almost immediately reached capacity at Wembley – which amounted to multiple 90,000 plus crowds.

 1954 saw the Challenge Cup final drawn and the replay set the record for a rugby league match attendance.
 The match was on 5 May and 102,569 was the official attendance at Odsal Stadium, although it is believed that up to 120,000 spectators were present to see Warrington defeat Halifax 8–4.

 The first final that was played under limited tackle rules (Originally 4, later changed to 6) Was the 1967 final between Barrow and Featherstone Rovers.

 Wigan became well known for their successes in the Challenge Cup competition, winning every Challenge Cup Final from 1988 to 1995.

 Until the 1993–94 season there were very few amateur clubs included in the cup, typically two.
 For part of the 1980s, and the 1992–93 season the cup was solely for professional clubs.
-The competition was then opened up to large numbers of amateur clubs as part of a deal between the Rugby Football League and British Amateur Rugby League Association over bridging the gap between the professional and amateur leagues.
+The competition was then opened up to large numbers of amateur clubs as part of a deal between the Rugby Football League and the British Amateur Rugby League Association over bridging the gap between the professional and amateur leagues.

 In 1997, a Challenge Cup Plate took place for teams knocked out in the early rounds of the competition.
 The final took place at Wembley and was won by Hull Kingston Rovers who beat Hunslet 60–14.

 The first final that featured use of the Video Referee, for try decisions, was the 1999 final between Leeds Rhinos and London Broncos, which saw the Broncos beaten by a record margin of 52–16 in a Challenge Cup Final.

 The 1999 Challenge Cup Final was also the last to be played at the old Wembley Stadium before the construction of the new Wembley Stadium began in 2003.
 During this time a variety of venues were used to hold the Final including Twickenham, Murrayfield and the Millennium Stadium.
 The Challenge Cup Final moved back into the new Wembley Stadium for the 2007 Final.